stellar/js-stellar-wallets/plans/keymanager/overview.md

 ## Summary

-The key store system is a client-side library that is designed to be modular and extensible beyond all else.
+The key management system is a client-side library that is designed to be modular and extensible beyond all else.
 It makes it easy for a wallet app to store different kinds of Stellar keys and their metadata in a variety of different ways.